-- 13 samples were classified as having a 'serious risk'; - 3 samples were classified as having a 'high risk'; - 5 samples were classified as having a 'medium risk'; - 36 samples were classified as having a 'low risk'; - √ 78 samples were classified as having a 'no particular safety issue'.
+- 13 samples were classified as having a 'serious risk'; - 3 samples were classified as having a 'high risk'; - 5 samples were classified as having a 'medium risk'; - 36 samples were classified as having a 'low risk'; - 78 samples were classified as having a 'no particular safety issue'.

-As of date 11 July 2019, The MSAs issued rapid alert notifications on all 13 samples with a 'serious risk', via the EU Safety Gate - Rapid Alert System for dangerous non-food products (RAPEX).
+The MSAs issued rapid alert notifications on all 13 samples with a 'serious risk', via the EU Safety Gate - Rapid Alert System for dangerous non-food products (RAPEX).

-Additionally, 2 out of the 3 samples with 'high risk' have led to rapid alert notifications from the respective MSAs - as of date 11 July 2019.
+Additionally, 2 out of the 3 samples with 'high risk' have led to rapid alert notifications from the respective MSAs.